goact/yourfertility/goact-api/3-UserProfile.md

 firstname     | *Optional* User's firstname. lastname      | *Optional* User's lastname. date_of_birth | *Optional* User's date of birth. sex           | *Optional* Biological sex.
-Choises are "M", "F", and null. weight        | *Optional* Weight in kilograms height        | *Optional* Height in centimeters password      | *Optional* new password to change.
+Choices are "M", "F", and null. weight        | *Optional* Weight in kilograms height        | *Optional* Height in centimeters password      | *Optional* new password to change.
 Minimum length is 6.
-The client app should confirmed that new password is correct by double checking.
+The client app should confirm that new password is correct by double checking.
 created       | Timestamp of user creation updated       | Timestamp of user profile update